 Finally, it's time to shop for the best rates and terms you can find.
 You can do this by applying for refinancing with several lenders to see which offer is right for you.
 This is called rate shopping.
 When you put in several applications for the same type of credit within a two-week period, only one hard inquiry should impact your credit score even though they all show up on your credit report.

-Is refinancing a good idea?
+When you've had your loan for long enough there are still some decisions to make before you jump into refinancing.
+Not everyone qualifies for refinancing just because they've had their loan for a few years, and not every situation warrants it.
 Before you dive into refinancing, it's important to ask yourself why you're choosing this option.
 Has your credit score improved enough to qualify you for a better interest rate?
 Have overall national interest rates dropped?
-Maybe your financial situation has changed?
+Maybe your financial situation has changed.
 Perhaps you need to add or remove a cosigner or co-borrower?

 Now let's imagine it's been 18 months, and the borrower has already paid $8,008.02 but needs to lower their monthly payment.
 The borrower applies for refinancing on the remaining balance of their loan, with is just under $12K.
 At this point, the borrower has 42 months left on the original loan.